-Now the important thing to keep in mind is that petrol or diesel is available at petrol pumps in Leh and one petrol pump is present in Karu town which is about 45 KMs from Leh on Manali Leh Highway.
+Now the important thing to keep in mind is that petrol or diesel is available at petrol pumps in Leh and one petrol pump is present in Karu town, which is about 45 km from Leh on Manali Leh Highway.
 Then, there is one petrol pump available in Diskit, Nubra Valley town as well.
-As of 2016, Diskit petrol pump is fully functional and also work in winters.
-Overall fuel availability in Leh is tremendously improved as well now for last few years (as of 2018).
+As of 2016, the Diskit petrol pump is fully functional and also work in winters.
+Overall fuel availability in Leh is tremendously improved as well now for the last few years (as of 2020).

 The problem arises when you plan to travel on the direct routes without coming back to Leh.
 That is where you need to carry extra fuel or petrol with you.
 Listed below are some of the common long routes in Ladakh along with the approximate distances that you will be covering on them without any fuel (petrol/diesel) pumps:

-DO NOT forget a carry a thin cloth which can be used with a funnel to filter any impurities while using such black fuel.
+DO NOT forget a carry a thin cloth that can be used with a funnel to filter any impurities while using such black fuel.

 Q18.
 Do I need to carry extra fuel or petrol on Srinagar Leh Highway?

 You do not need to carry any extra fuel or petrol on Srinagar Leh Highway.
-There are plenty of fuel pump available on Srinagar Leh Highway and even if you top up your tank at Kargil, you will easily reach Leh which is about 240 KMs from Kargil.
+There are plenty of fuel pumps available on Srinagar Leh Highway, and even if you top up your tank at Kargil, you will easily reach Leh which is about 240 km from Kargil.

 Q19.
 Do I need to carry extra fuel or petrol on Manali Leh Highway?